Dwayne Dolphin: Influences

+Playing style

-Dolphin plays acoustic bass and bass guitar (including piccolo bass).
-He played locally in Pittsburgh from the age of 15.
-After high school he joined Wynton Marsalis's band.
-The AllMusic reviewer of his 1993 album Portrait of Adrian observed that "Dolphin's tone is round and full, and he's got an agile technique.
-Certainly the late Paul Chambers must have been an influence; like Chambers, Dolphin tends to place his unfussy improvisations in the instrument's lower register.
+The AllMusic reviewer of his 1993 album Portrait of Adrian noted that "(His) tone is round and full, and he's got an agile technique.
+Certainly the late Paul Chambers must have been an influence.
+Like Chambers, Dolphin tends to place his unfussy improvisations in the instrument's lower register.
 Consequently, his lines are solidly melodic and generally to the point."

-Dolphin played piccolo bass on his 2006 album Ming.
+He says that "My job is to make people feel good.
+Play and try to make the instrument communicate to the point where it connects to human beings from soul to soul as opposed to ear to ear."